Toronto media training pro Irene Bakaric operates from a positive, proactive mindset.

 Media training advice: Questions matter as much as key messages

-I’ve listened to some pretty bad interviews where it’s apparent that the interviewee is stuck on key messages and the journalist is pushing for a real an honest answer to a question.
+I’ve listened to some pretty bad interviews where it’s apparent that the interviewee is stuck on key messages and the journalist is pushing for a real and honest answer to a question.
 It turns into a Mexican standoff.
-What’s happening here?
-Lack of creativity, a bit or fear?
 What solutions and advice do you offer?

 Some trainers actually tell their clients that the questions don’t matter, that what’s important is their message.
 In my opinion, this is very bad advice.
 You end up sounding scripted or robotic.
 And, the reporter will call you on it, saying that during the interview, you used the same phrase twenty times.
 This doesn’t reflect well on you.

 Certainly, there are times when you may be asked a tough, negative, speculative or controversial question or one you don’t know how to answer.
 For those occasions, I teach different strategies which allow people to seem respectful of the process and still remain in control.
 No Mexican standoffs.